Sharing knowledge with anyone who wants to learn

 ‘I’d like to study economics,’ I said, ‘but I’m not sure where to study.’

 Our friend smiled.
-‘Economics is a good field to study.’
+‘Economics is an excellent field to study.’

 He furrowed his brow.
-‘A place like Wharton is for people who are rich or extremely smart.’
+‘A place like Wharton is for people who are very rich or very smart.’

-‘I thought if there was any chance that I could study at one of these two schools it would be a wonderful thing to do,’ I added, ignoring his inference.
+‘I thought if I could study at one of these two schools it would be a wonderful thing to do,’ I added, ignoring his inference.

 ‘You should be more realistic, more modest in your expectations and ambitions,’ he advised.
 ‘Why don’t you find something within your grasp?’

-Ma did not say anything, but she saw my crumpled shoulders.
+Ma said nothing, but she saw my crumpled shoulders.
 As we left his house, she turned to me, her eyes smiling.

 ‘He doesn’t know you.
-I know you, I know that if you decide you want to go to Wharton, you’ll get there someday.’
-And the matter was closed, just as it was over 60 years ago when Ma decided to study in the UK.
+I know you; I know that if you decide you want to go to Wharton, you’ll get there someday.’
+And the matter was closed, just as it was over sixty years ago when Ma set out to study in England.

-I have been a journalist for almost 40 years.
-I started as a trainee journalist at the Times of India group in April 1979, initially working for India’s largest business daily, The Economic Times, and then for Business World, which at that time was the country’s second largest business magazine.
+I was a journalist for almost 45 years.
+I started as a trainee journalist at the Times of India group in April 1979, initially working for India’s largest business daily, The Economic Times, and then for Business World, which was the country’s second largest business magazine.

-Early the next morning I spoke to the Public Relations Manager at the bank.
-He gave me his version of what had gone wrong and why the company was in trouble, but I realised that I needed an external perspective.
-I called the local university, Rutgers, discovering a finance professor there who had followed the deregulation of the savings and loan industry.
-He knew why the bank had made so many bad loans.
-I think he realised within the first five minutes of our conversation that I was completely out of my depth on this topic.
+Early the next morning I spoke to the public relations manager at the bank and he gave me his version of what had gone wrong and why the company was in trouble.
+Still, I realized I needed an external perspective, so I called the local university, Rutgers.
+There I found a finance professor who had followed the deregulation of the savings and loan industry.
+He knew why they had made so many bad loans.
+I think he realized within the first five minutes of our conversation I was completely out of my depth on this topic.

 ‘Do you know what’s going on in the industry?’ he said.